EdgeVerve/oe-job-scheduler/README.md

 This happens on application startup.

-To prevent jobs getting scheduled multiple times in a clustered environment, the [**oe-master-job-executor**](http://evgit/oecloud.io/oe-master-job-executor) module is used to schedule the jobs. **oe-master-job-executor** also ensures that the *Jobs Sheduler* is restarted on another app-instance if the app-instance currently handling the scheduling goes down for any reason.
+To prevent jobs getting scheduled multiple times in a clustered environment, the [**oe-master-job-executor**](http://evgit/oecloud.io/oe-master-job-executor) module is used to schedule the jobs. **oe-master-job-executor** also ensures that the *Job Sheduler* is restarted on another app-instance if the app-instance currently handling the scheduling goes down for any reason.

 ## Features